Blosc/blogsite/posts/blosc2-fancy-indexing.rst

     arr[0, np.arange(Y).reshape(-1,1), idx] -> shape (Y, 2)

-Hopefully you now understand why fancy indexing can be so tricky, and why few libraries seek to support it to the same extent as Numpy - some would say it is perhaps not even desirable to do so!
+Hopefully you now understand why fancy indexing can be so tricky, and why few libraries seek to support it to the same extent as NumPy - some would say it is perhaps not even desirable to do so!